akshanshthakur2/RealEmote/Readme.md

 ```

-## Contributing
+## 📌 Contribution
-Feel free to fork and contribute to this project.
-Open a PR with your changes!
+Feel free to open issues or pull requests for improvements.

-## License
+## 📜 License
 MIT License